 What are the alternatives for people who don’t meet the payday loan lending criteria?

-If you are looking for a personal loan of some kind, but are either unemployed, lack a large enough regular income, or have a poor credit history, there are alternatives to consider.
+If you’re looking for a personal loan but are currently either unemployed, don’t have enough regular income, or have a poor credit history, there are alternatives to consider.

 Guarantor loans

-These are personal loans that are taken out by a borrower, but guaranteed by a loved one who agrees to cover the debt if the borrower is not able to.
-Lenders check both the borrower’s and the guarantor’s credit history and financial details before agreeing to a guarantor loan and both parties stand to incur damage to their credit file if the debt is not repaid on time.
+These are personal loans that are taken out by a borrower, but guaranteed by someone who agrees to cover the debt if the borrower is not able to.
+Lenders check both the borrower’s and the guarantor’s credit history and financial details before agreeing to a guarantor loan.
+Both parties may then incur damage to their credit file if the debt is not repaid on time.

 Overdrafts